opensearch-project/opensearch-build/docker/release/README.md

 ```

 ### Building Docker Images
-We provide two scripts to build docker images.
+#### We provide two scripts to build docker images.
 For single-arch image you need to install just the Docker Engine on your host machine.
-For multi-arch image (currently support x64/arm64) you need to install Docker Desktop.
+For multi-arch image (currently support x64/arm64) you need to install Docker Desktop (macOS/Windows) or Docker Buildx (LINUX).

 * Install Docker through the official docker webpage: https://docs.docker.com/get-docker/